malavikasamak/website/index.md

 <a href="/documents/samak-fse15.pdf">FSE'15</a>, <a href="/documents/samak-oopsla16.pdf">OOPSLA'16</a>), improving the precision
 of dynamic analysis for bug detection (<a href="/documents/samak-ppopp14.pdf">PPoPP'14</a>), applying program synthesis for optimizing database queries (<a href="/documents/sosp17.pdf">SOSP'17</a>) and synthesizing adapters to enable software library replacement (<a href="/documents/samak-popl20.pdf">POPL'20</a>).
-Currently, I am working on efficient search techniques to identify replacement Java classes from large codebase collections (<a href="https://arxiv.org/pdf/2110.05638.pdf">arXiv'21</a>).</p>
+I have also worked on efficient search techniques to identify replacement
+Java classes from large codebase collections (<a href="https://arxiv.org/pdf/2110.05638.pdf">arXiv'21</a>).
+Currently, I am working on mitigating vulnerabilities in
+C++ programs.
+More details can be found <a href="https://discourse.llvm.org/t/rfc-c-buffer-hardening/65734"> here </a>. </p>

 <!--span style="white-space: nowrap;color:Red">I am on the job market this year! <a href="documents/Research_Statement.pdf">Research Statement,</a> <a href="documents/Malavika_CV.pdf">CV</a>